-Impact Academy provides breakfast and lunch daily at a free, reduced, or pay rate.
+Impact Academy provides breakfast and lunch daily to all students for free.
 Our Meal Provider will be Revolution Foods.
 In order to provide Free Food for all Students we need 100% participation from our families in completing the MFIF form.